Quality statement 4: Monitoring treatment response

 Denominator – the number of people receiving treatment for an anxiety disorder.

 Data source: Local data collection.
-Routine outcome monitoring is part of the Improving Access to Psychological Therapies (IAPT) Data Set, the NHS England Children and young people's IAPT programme and the Royal College of Psychiatrists National Audit of Psychological Therapies for Anxiety and Depression (standard 9).
+Routine outcome monitoring is part of the NHS Digital Improving Access to Psychological Therapies (IAPT) Data Set, the NHS England Children and young people's IAPT programme and the Royal College of Psychiatrists National Audit of Psychological Therapies for Anxiety and Depression (standard 9).

 Service providers ensure that systems are in place to record response to treatment at each treatment session for people receiving treatment for anxiety disorders.